jamulussoftware/jamulus/src/res/homepage/manual.md

 Enabling the stereo streaming mode will increase the stream data rate.
 Make sure that the current upload rate does not exceed the available bandwidth of your internet connection.

-In case of the stereo streaming mode, no audio channel selection for the reverberation effect will be available on the main window since the effect is applied on both channels in this case.
+In stereo streaming mode, no audio channel selection for the reverberation effect will be available on the main window since the effect is applied on both channels in this case.

 ### Audio quality